syncfusion-content/asp.net-core-docs/aspnet-core/PivotChart/Export.md

         }

    </script>

 {% endhighlight %}

-Following method need to be added in controller file of the application.
+The following method should be added in the MVC controller file of the application.

 {% highlight c# %}

 public ActionResult ExportToPDF()
 {
     PivotChartPDFExport pivotChart = new PivotChartPDFExport();
     var context = _contextAccessor.HttpContext;
     var args = context.Request.Form.ElementAt(0).Value;
     Dictionary<string, string> clientParams = JsonConvert.DeserializeObject<Dictionary<string, string>>(args);
     clientParams["fileName"] = "sample";
     return pivotChart.ExportToPDF(clientParams);
 }

 {% endhighlight %}

 ## Image Export

-User can export contents of the PivotChart to image format for future archival, references and analysis purposes.
-We can export PivotChart to the following image formats.
+PivotChart allows you to export its content to image format for future archival, references and analysis purposes.
+The following image formats are supported by PivotChart:

 * PNG
 * EMF